 - 4.1.
 Laboratories performing clinical testing for the Registry or for network affiliates shall comply with federal, state and local regulations or international equivalents. - 4.2.
 Laboratories shall maintain written procedures for the activities they perform. - 4.3.
-Laboratories performing clinical testing for the Registry or for network affiliates shall comply with NMDP standards. - 4.4.
-Laboratories performing infectious disease testing, ABO and Rh typing, red cell antibody screening, and other testing shall be accredited by CMS or the CLIA Program of the Health Care Financing Administration. - 4.5.
-Laboratories that perform infectious disease testing must use donor screening tests approved, licensed or cleared by the FDA and shall perform such testing in accordance with manufacturer instructions. - 4.6.
-Laboratories that perform infectious disease testing shall be registered with the FDA. - 4.7.
-Laboratories performing HLA tissue typing shall be accredited by ASHI, EFI and/or CAP or a non-US equivalent.
+Laboratories performing infectious disease testing, ABO and Rh typing, red cell antibody screening, and other testing shall be accredited by CMS or the CLIA Program of the Health Care Financing Administration. - 4.4.
+Laboratories that perform infectious disease testing must use donor screening tests approved, licensed or cleared by the FDA and shall perform such testing in accordance with manufacturer instructions. - 4.5.
+Laboratories that perform infectious disease testing shall be registered with the FDA. - 4.6.
+Laboratories performing HLA tissue typing shall be accredited by ASHI, EFI and/or CAP or a non-US equivalent. - 4.7.
+Blood banks collecting donor autologous blood shall be licensed or registered with the FDA.